ExpediaGroup/graphql-kotlin/graphql-kotlin-client/README.md

 }
 ```

-### Writing Queries
+### Write Queries

-When creating your GraphQL queries make sure to always specify operation name and name the files accordingly.
+When creating your GraphQL queries make sure to always specify an operation name, and name the files accordingly.
 Each one
-of your query files will result in a generation of a Kotlin file with a class matching your operation name that contains
+of your query files will result in generation of a Kotlin file with a class matching your operation name that contains
-all your data classes, e.g. given `MyAwesomeGraphQLQuery.graphql` with `myAwesomeQuery` operation name, GraphQL Kotlin
+all your data classes.
+For example, given `MyAwesomeGraphQLQuery.graphql` with `myAwesomeQuery` as the operation name, GraphQL Kotlin
-plugins will generate corresponding `MyAwesomeGraphQLQuery.kt` file with `MyAwesomeQuery` class under configured package.
+plugins will generate a corresponding `MyAwesomeGraphQLQuery.kt` file with a `MyAwesomeQuery` class under the configured package.

 Please refer to our [documentation](https://expediagroup.github.io/graphql-kotlin) for additional details and considerations
 while writing your GraphQL queries.

-### Generating Client
+### Generate Client

 GraphQL Kotlin build plugins will auto-generate your data classes based on your queries and the underlying GraphQL schema.
-In order to generate your client you will need to specify target package name, schema file and queries.
-If queries parameter
+In order to generate your client you will need to specify the target package name, schema file, and queries.
+If the queries parameter
-is omitted it will default to look for `*.graphql` files under your resources directory.
+is omitted it will default to using `*.graphql` files under your resources directory.

 ```kotlin
 val generateClient by tasks.getting(GenerateClientTask::class) {